andrewredko/SingleCell/README.md

 - **InputSingleCell** – extends ValueSingleCell class by allowing to set an input view for editing of the detail label text.

-Using SingleCell controls allows to speed up development of the UI interface.
+Using SingleCell controls allows to speed up development of the user interface.

 ![SingleCell Example](Readme_files/Images/SingleCell_Demo.gif)